pblack67/HW10-Liri-Node-App/README.md

 _node ./liri.js cowsay \<message>_

-If no movie name is specified then it will default to, well you'll just have to run it and see!
+If no message is specified then it will default to, well, you'll just have to run it and see!
 Why is this part of the application?
 Because cows are funny.
 See [The Far Side](http://www.thefarside.com/) cartoons for more cow-inspired humor.

 ## Logging
 All commands and their results are logged in the log.txt file as well as displayed in the console.